floalazais/VisualNovelInterpreter/README.md

 >"Seven" right "thinking" center
 	I still don't understand the purpose of this killing game.
 ```
-Seven will be displayed at the right of the screen
+Seven will be displayed at the right of the screen.
-Its sprite will be drawn on the center of the screen, with its "thinking" **animation** playing while he's talking
+Its sprite will be drawn on the center of the screen, with its "thinking" **animation** playing while he's talking.

 <img src="https://cdn.discordapp.com/attachments/522499136449413123/732688634712686722/VNI_-_animated_dialog.gif" width="480" height="360"/>

 There are 7 drawing locations for the character sprites : `full-left`, `left`, `center-left`,`center`,`center-right`,`right` and `full-right`.
 We'll see later how to add character **animations** to the game.

 ---